lehrblogger/lehrblogger.com-octopress/source/_posts/2009-01-20-gmail-hack-muting-filtered-and-labeled-threads.md

 categories:
   - lifehacks
   - ITP
-excerpt: "Managing high-volume email lists."
+blurb: "Managing high-volume email lists."
-show_excerpt: true
+show_blurb: true
 ---
 One of the coolest things about Gmail is [the ability to 'mute' a thread][1] -- the 'm' keyboard shortcut will archive a thread and prevent future replies from moving that thread back to your inbox.
 This is especially useful for managing high-traffic email lists for which one only needs to keep track of a subset of the posts.